Mail Detective Support FAQ

 Click on an item to expand it.

 If Mail Detective suddenly fails to launch without further notice or if you get an error alert, saying that the app is damaged and needs to be reinstalled from the Mac App Store, then restart your Mac.
 Then launch the Mac App Store and sign in.
 If the problem still exists, move the app to the trash, then empty the trash.
-Launch the Mac App Store again, click on the "Purchased" icon in the window's title bar and reinstall the app from there.
+Launch the Mac App Store again and reinstall the app.

 For faster and more accurate results, you should allow the app to access a dedicated web service running on geoip.subclassed.com at port 80.
 This service is maintained by the developer of the app.
 Only the IP address of the email's sender that you want to trace will be submitted.